ringcentral/ringcentral-javascript/README.md

 ### renderXXX

-For better navigation, use `render` prefix for any method who returns JSX or component.
+For better navigation, we recommend to use `render` prefix for any method which returns JSX or component.
-Of course it is possible to use another prefixes like `get` or even `display`, but in terms of React we recommend to use `renderXXX`.

 ```javascript
 export class MyCompositeComponent {